kelset/Diurnalis/Wearable Tech Show 2016/vogler.md

 A driverless car is important for business if it is always connected, and has smart content.

 The Smart Car of the future will have:
-- Has its own IT infrasturcture (2016)
+- Has its own IT infrastructure (2016)
 - Is connected with the internet (2016)
 - Is connected with other smart hardware (2020)
 - Is self-driving (2020)